-Daily news has grown to become a hard pill to swallow.
+Daily #COVID19 news has grown to become a hard pill to swallow.

-Between climate change melting the icecaps and the General Election's omnipresent roaring, the chaos that has been the past few months has been enough to allow anyone to feel unhinged.
+Between climate change melting the icecaps, the General Election's omnipresent roaring and coronavirus, the chaos that has been the past few months has been enough to allow anyone to feel unhinged.

 The American Psychological Association conducted a survey of thousands of Americans to measure their stress levels during the divisive and tormenting 2016 elections.